SocialEconomyDataLab/spec/docs/concepts/index.md

   Example 2.
 A social investment deal worth £35,000 is made up of:
     * £15,000 of share capital raised by the recipient organisation through equity from a community shares offer; and,
-    * a £15,000 match funded equity invested *pari parsu* in the same community shares offer by the funding organisation.
+    * a £15,000 match funded equity invested *pari passu* in the same community shares offer by the funding organisation.
     * a £5,000 business development grant from a funding organisation.

   Example 3.
 A social investment deal worth £50,000 is made up of: